February is Teen Dating Violence Awareness Month!

 - Marital rape is a crime in Oregon

-Stalking: Stalking is a pattern of behavior directed at a specific person that would put a reasonable person in fear.
+Stalking is a pattern of behavior directed at a specific person that would put a reasonable person in fear.
 Stalking is usually a series of non-criminal behaviors that by themselves and to outsiders seem normal, but within the context of the pattern and to the person they are aimed at they cause fear.
+Generally speaking, most state laws require two incidents to be considered stalking.

 Why do victims stay?